fuseio/FIPs/FIPS/fip-8.md

 ### Minimum delegation fee

 We are also considering to introduce the minimum delegation fee for validators.
-To stop from big players take control over the network, introducing zero fees.
+So big players couldn't take control over the network by introducing zero fees.

-**Pros and Cons**

-**Pros**
+## Pros and Cons

+### Pros
 -   One validator account and one node per validator
--   All fuse tokens can be delegated, giving revenue for all the holders
--   Voting should be easier, because validator need to vote only once
--   (Implementation is rather fast and not much changes are required)

-**Cons**
+-   Delegation becomes a simple and open market.
+Giving revenues both to validators and the delegators as well

+### Cons

 - While the block reward is generated per stake, the validation fees are per block.
 Meaning that splitting validator accounts, the validator will receive more fees.
 - When all validators have the same amount of blocks to validate, malfunctioning of small validators have the same implications as of the large ones.
 That got certain implications to stability of the network, opening new attack vector.
 Increasing the minimum stake amount